Categories

 The New Law and Medicare Part D

-Well, just as we are finishing up the annual federal and carrier Medicare Advantage and Part D certifications for 2023, the US House and Senate passed a bill (H.R.
+The US House and Senate has passed a bill (H.R.
 5376 titled Inflation Reduction Act of 2022) which includes some important changes to the Medicare Part D prescription drug coverage.

 Some of these changes take effect next year and others over the next several years.
 I have looked over the text, studied several analysis and have summarized below the 4 changes most likely to Medicare beneficiaries: